anshulverma/gradle-estilo-plugin/README.md

 Default value: `false`

+### `toolVersion`

+Control checkstyle tool version.
+This will effectively use the checks defined in the checkstyle version specified.

+Default value: `6.12.1`

 ### `checks`

 This block allows you to override, remove or extend the checks provided in the source checkstyle